renanmsouza/ma20th-foundry-vtt/README.md

 This system is for playing Mage Ascension features of 20th Anniversary System for Foundry VTT.

-All this system was edited and remodelated from Vampire the Masquerade 5e System [vtm5e] created and susteined by Rayji96 [Rayji96], still have a lot working to do...
+All this system was edited and remodelated from Vampire the Masquerade 5e System (link: [vtm5e]) created and susteined by [Rayji96], still have a lot working to do...

 All the credits to original team of creators is below.